jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

             return True
         return False

-  the test is still passing.
-I change the `return statement`_ to the simpler form
+  the test is still passing

+* I change the `return statement`_ to the simpler form

   .. code-block:: python
+    :lineno-start: 33
+    :emphasize-lines: 2

     def negate_first(p, q):
         return not p
         return True if not p else False

+  the test is still green

-  all tests are still passing.
-I remove the second `return statement`_
+* I remove the second `return statement`_

   .. code-block:: python
+    :lineno-start: 33

     def negate_first(p, q):
         return not p